kinkard/auction-house-cpp/README.md

 ## Dependencies

-There are 5 external library used in this project
+There are 5 external libraries used in this project

 - [asio](https://github.com/chriskohlhoff/asio) - for asynchronous runtime and network
 - [sqlite3](deps/sqlite3/) (the amalgamation from <https://www.sqlite.org/download.html>) - for state/storage.
-I've added my own C++ wrapper around it (see sqlite3.hpp/cpp) to reduce amount of boiler plate code.
-All queries live in storage.cpp and covered by tests in tests/storage_tests.cpp
+I've added my own C++ wrapper around it (see sqlite3.hpp/cpp) to reduce the amount of boilerplate code.
+All queries live in storage.cpp and are covered by tests in tests/storage_tests.cpp
-- [fmt::fmt](https://github.com/fmtlib/fmt) - for nice and shiny formatting that would work with VS2019
+- [fmt::fmt](https://github.com/fmtlib/fmt) - for nice and shiny formatting that works with VS2019
-- [tl::expected](https://github.com/TartanLlama/expected) - C++11 compatible way to handle errors without throwing exceptions everywhere
+- [tl::expected](https://github.com/TartanLlama/expected) - A C++11 compatible way to handle errors without throwing exceptions everywhere
 - [gtest](https://github.com/google/googletest) - for core logic tests

 ## VS2019 note

-This Auction House implementation uses boost.asio (as a standalone library) and corutines, which are [supported by VS2019 from 16.8 version](https://learn.microsoft.com/en-us/cpp/overview/visual-cpp-language-conformance?view=msvc-170).
-Please ensure that you use the latest available version of the VS2019.
+This Auction House implementation uses boost.asio (as a standalone library) and coroutines, which are [supported by VS2019 from 16.8 version](https://learn.microsoft.com/en-us/cpp/overview/visual-cpp-language-conformance?view=msvc-170).
+Please ensure that you use the latest available version of VS2019.